martynhoyer/gatsby-skeleton/README.md

 You can also run `npm run clean` to clear out old build caches/artefacts (sometimes required between development runs if the build fails to start)

+## Build/CI/CD

+The site is hosted and managed with Netlify, which makes building/CI/CD a breeze.
+Every push to `master` will trigger a new build.
+If the build is successful, it will become the hosted version.
+If the build fails, the previous good version will persist.
+Netlify's control panel will provide build console output, so if a build fails, that should give you an indication as to why.

+Netlify provides CDN, caching, SSL, branch deploys, A/B tests etc. This can be configured at the Netlify control panel and some finer details are configured via the `gatbsy-plugin-netlify`.

 ## Directory structure

 ### `content` contains CMS-generated content